opsani/opsani-ignite/README.md

 To install `opsani-ignite`, download the binary for your OS (macOS, Linux or Windows) from the [latest release](https://github.com/opsani/opsani-ignite/releases/latest) and place it somewhere along your shell's path.
 Check back often as we release updated analysis capabilities frequently; if your version is more than a week old, please see if a newer version is available before using it.

+_Note: on macOS, the first time you run the binary, macOS complain about it not being signed.
+After you get the error, go to 'System Preferences -> Security & Privacy -> General' and click 'allow opsani-ignite' to run.
+Alternatively, you can clone the repository and build your own binary.
+We're working to get signing for our macOS builds._

 # Run Ignite

 To run Opsani Ignite, you will first want to set up port forwarding to the Prometheus API on your cluster.
 A typical command looks like this (assuming your Prometheus is called `prometheus-server` and runs in the `prometheus` namespace):